-eczema and autoimmunity: what it means and how to heal in an integrated way
+eczema and autoimmunity: an integrated perspective

 Eczema was always my warning signal - it still is.
 But I had to learn, over many years and a lot of work, to befriend these warnings rather than resent them.